joseibanezlujan/Covid19/0-Covid-TEST.md

 Due to the volume of data recorded on database I have created views with the **CREATE VIEW** function, which will display the specific dataset allowing us to analyze each of the questions in detail.

-📍<ins>Evolution of Mortality rate in Spain</ins><br/>The mortality rate was calculated with respect to the total number of cases; however, it was also necessary to calculate the infection rate per population to contrast the proportion of deaths with respect to the total number of inhabitants.
-The calculations are shown for each date from the date of Case 0 in each country.
+📍<ins>Evolution of Mortality rate in Spain</ins><br/>Mortality rate was calculated with respect to the total number of Covid death cases.
+Nevertheless, it was important to calculate the infection rate per population to compare the proportion of deaths with respect to the total number of inhabitants.
+Calculations are shown from the date of Case 0 in each country.

-Check the following script for SQL SERVER:
+Check the following script for SQL SERVER (it is not possible and recommended to use an 'ORDER BY' in a SQL SERVER view, however in MySQL or Oracle is possible):

 ```sql
 CREATE VIEW DIATasaContagPorPob AS